robmhoward/ExcelJsDocumentation/resources/tableRow.md

 ## Relationships
-The TableRow resource has the following relationships defined:
+The TableRow has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|